-I am not much of a cook, but 11 months ago I signed up for a magazine subscription for a food and recipe magazine in hopes of expanding my horizons.
-After 11 months I received the renewal notice to continue receiving this magazine and I realized I have never ever made a recipe from this magazine .
-I have dog-eared many recipes, chatted about it with kids and even dreamed about these final product.
-Last week prior to grocery shopping I decided this was the week to make something out of the magazine.
-If nothing else I feel like I needed to get my $25/year worth and to see if it's worth the $25 to renew for the next 12-month cycle.
+I am not much of a cook, but 11 months ago I signed up for a subscription to a food and recipe magazine in hopes of expanding my horizons.
+After 11 months I received the renewal notice to continue receiving this magazine and I realized I have never even made a recipe from it.
+I have dog-eared many recipes, chatted about it with my kids and even dreamed about the final product.
+Last week, prior to grocery shopping, I decided this was the week to make something out of the magazine.
+If nothing else I felt like I needed to get my $25/year worth and to see if it's worth the $25 to renew for the next 12-month cycle.

 As you can see from the photo below, things didn't work out so well.
 What is also not pictured is a sink full of dishes and the dogs who ate some fallen chili that didn't end so well.
-So using some Mental Health advice as well as some skills from DBT skills let us talk about where things went wrong and where things went right.
-Also for anyone truly interested in the recipe skip to the bottom I added the link and some tips!
+So using some Mental Health advice as well as some DBT skills, let's talk about where things went wrong and where things went right.

-1) I didn't read the directions correctly: So I skimmed things and jotted down the ingredients I needed to make it.
-I forgot the corn, cheese and 1 pack of cornbread.
+1) I didn't read the directions correctly: I skimmed things and jotted down the ingredients I needed to make it.
+I forgot the corn, cheese, and 1 pack of cornbread.

-Life and cooking advice: Pay attention and do one thing at a time.
+Life and cooking advice: Pay attention and do one thing at a time (DBT skill).

-2) I didn't have the right size dish: This was to be a casserole in a 8x13" pan, alas I don't own the right size item to do so.
-I used a more shallow larger dish so was short on food to fill it.
+2) I didn't have the right size dish: This was supposed to be a casserole in a 8x13" pan.
+Alas I didn't own the right size item.
+I used a shallow, larger dish so was short on food to fill it.

 Life and cooking advice: Be Prepared, make sure you have the right tools to work with.